e-pirate/blackpill-gcc-cmsis-blink/README.md

 The project is divided on several "stages" with growing complexity and functionality that utilize different MCU's hardware and peripherals.
 Each "stage" is placed in individual directory and can be compiled separately.
 * **1_hsi** - blink led using internal 16MHz RC as clock source and dummy for-loop delay
 * **2_hse_pll** - blink led using external 25MHz crystal and PLL as clock source and tick-based delay
+* **3_swo** - utilize SWO (Serial Wire Output) for printing debug messages to the host system

 ## Uploading firmware to MCU flash memory
 To load compiled firmware to the MCU's flash memory a programmer is required.
-It is strongly recommended to have one of this cheap Chinese **ST-Link V2** clones because it make things much easier and faster without any manual manipulation involved.
-An **ST-Link V2-1** with **SWO** (Serial Wire Output) line is even better choice because it allows host system to receive trace messages from a running MCU with just one extra pin used and no additional software needed.
-This trace messages are extremely valuable because they give an idea what's going on inside running MCU with very little effort and negligible firmware size grows.
-Connect ST-Link V2 to the BlackPill board according to pinouts.
+It is strongly recommended to use one of this cheap Chinese **ST-Link V2** clones because it make things much easier and faster without any manual manipulation involved.
+An **ST-Link V2-1** with **SWO** (Serial Wire Output) and **VCP** (Virtual COM Port) lines is even better choice.
+SWO allows host system to receive debug messages from a running MCU with just one extra pin used and no additional software needed.
+This debug messages are extremely valuable because they give an idea what's going on inside running MCU with very little effort and negligible firmware size grows.
+VCP provides virtual UART port without any extra devices attached to your computer USB ports allowing you to communicate with MCU using common terminal programs like `cu` for sending and receiving data while been able to flash firmware and use SWO for debugging at the same time with a single device occupying only one USB port on your host system.
+Beware that most of ST-Link V2 clones do not support SWO and VCP without PCB rework and firmware update.
+Connect ST-Link V2's SWO pin to the BlackPill's JTDO-SWO board pin B3 for the SWO debugging feature to work.
+For VCP connect RXD and TXD pins of ST-Link V2-1 to A2 and A3 pins of the BlackPill board respectively.

 If programmer is not available, it is also possible to upload firmware on some (including described STM32F411) ST MCUs using DFU method that requires no additional hardware except USB Type-C cable and `dfu-util`.
 To enter DFU bootloader mode on BlackPill board it should be connected to the USB port of the host system and special button sequence mast be performed.
 Please, refer to section "How to enter ISP mode" of WeAct Studio board description page mentioned above.